meriosol/etr/README.md

 > Combination hibernate-spring-jpa-annotations requires minimal configuration and boilerplate code as it can be seen from that subproject.

 ### Performance metrics
-If you perform tests ffrom e.g. apistudy module, you notice in log file JSON constrcust like this one:
+If you perform tests for e.g. **apistudy** module, you notice JSON constructs in log file, like this one:
 <pre>
  {name: "EventDaoTest__MockedImpl", created: "2014-01-30 04:14:05.063", totalDuration: 11,  milestones:
      {